Weroance

-A weroansqua is a female ruler.
+A Weroansqua is a female Weroance.
 Spellings of this word also vary.
+Many Weroansquas were notable for their humanitarian and environmental efforts, helping protect their land and communities from colonial control and exploitation.
+Specifically, Cockacoeske was a prominent example, using diplomacy and political influence to defend Powhatan borders, even renegotiating an environmental treaty with the English Crown in 1677.

-Powers of a weroance
+Powers of a Weroance

-Paramount chiefs let their district and subordinate weroances make the final decision on how to handle a hostile situation.
-This was made apparent with the events that took place in 1607 and the hostility with the newcomers (English settlers).
-Weroances and Priest were the only ones allowed to enter into religious temples.
-A weroance did not go to meet any visitor, visitors were escorted to see a weroance.
-The weroance, their wives, and councilors often dressed in the finest jewels, and tanned deer skin.
+Each Weroance typically had final say on how to handle a hostile situation that was solely within their respective weroancy.
+This was made apparent with the founding of Virginia colony in 1607 and the warfare with the English colonists.
+Weroances and religious leaders were the only ones allowed to enter into sacred spaces.
+A Weroance did not go to meet any visitor, visitors were escorted to see a Weroance.
+The Weroance, their wives, and councilors often dressed in the finest jewels, and tanned deer skin.